 This type of analysis quickly tells you where to target your efforts.
-In this example, it would make sense to optimise A and then move on to B. But C is far less important.
+In this example, it would make sense to optimize A and then move on to B. But C is far less important.

 Allow for lead times

 When you run out of goods, you can't just pick up the phone and order more for delivery in an hour.
 There will be a time delay between ordering an item and having it delivered.
-This lead time must be built into your business model – it's part of inventory optimisation.
+This lead time must be built into your business model – it's part of inventory optimization.

 Let's say you expect a spike in demand on April 20th and the lead time for delivery is 14 days.
 You should place your order by April 6th at the latest.

 This assumes that your suppliers are all 100 percent reliable.
 Some will get close to that level, others won't.
 If you know your suppliers aren't reliable then you could hold some safety goods.
 That means keeping extra supplies to cover times when your suppliers let you down.